When we think about empowered women, we might imagine them smartly clad in suits while walking down busy skyscraper-lined streets.

 But God’s vision of power is even bigger.

 For many women who live in cultures of oppression, his Word offers hope, peace, and a voice they never thought they’d have.
-This International Women’s Day, will you take a few moments to celebrate how Scripture strengthens women throughout the world?
+Will you take a few moments to celebrate how Scripture strengthens women throughout the world?

 Empowered with Perseverance